Yeast Infection In Toddlers: How To Treat & Prevention Tips

 • Penile discharge with odor

-• Oral yeast infection or oral thrush causes a thick white coating on the tongue.
+• Oral yeast infection or oral thrush in babies causes a thick white coating on the tongue.
 It looks like milk or curd.
 But on trying to remove it, it comes out with difficulty leaving a bleeding surface.

 The signs and symptoms of toddler yeast infection may vary in each child, depending on the severity of the infection and the affected area.
 Recalling when her baby girl developed yeast infection on her skin, Julie, a blogger and mother, says, “I had tried to always remember to clean Lillian’s (her daughter) neck whenever we bathed her, but I didn’t look deep enough.
 Finally, I lost some timidity and looked and found that beneath the fold I had been cleaning was a deeper fold in which fungus had started to grow and the skin inside was sore and red and weepy (i).”